mdheller/dumbass/README.md

 It doesn't have to be as hard as the frameworks think it does.

-For example: everyone thinks you need stateful components.
-You can write that in Brutal if you really want to, but I believe you can do everything you need to do, in a more simple way, with pure stateless components.

-:heart_eyes: :gem: :ocean:

-## Make Web Literate Again
+## Make Web Literate Again :heart_eyes: :gem: :ocean:

 Use Brutal to write simple functions that render to HTML right off the bat in all modern browsers, without the burden of massive amounts of code, opinionated conceptual models, learning curves and technical-debt/lock in.